-If you’re using social media to get the word out about your business or brand, using Google Analytics to track the social media traffic on your site is an awesome way to see if your efforts are working.
+If you’re using social media to get the word out about your business or brand, using Google Analytics for social media lets you track traffic and more to see if your efforts are working.

-Using Google Analytics, though, can be complicated.
+Using Google Analytics can be complicated though.
 Which reports are the best for telling you how your social media campaigns are doing?
 How can you easily access those reports?

-If you’re thinking about using Google Analytics to check your social media referral stats, that’s a great idea!
-There are a bunch of things that Google Analytics can tell you about your social media traffic, including:
+Yes!
+Google Analytics can track social media, and it’s an awesome way to check your social media referral stats.
+There are a bunch of important metrics that Google Analytics can tell you about your social media traffic, including:

 - If your social media traffic is converting